Invitation to Apply for 2020

 Why are we doing this?

 Child abuse and neglect is a significant public health concern in the United States and around the world.
 In 2016, there were over three million referrals for some form of child maltreatment.
 The scope of the problem, the harmful short and long term consequences, and the social and economic factors associated with child abuse and neglect make this a challenging area of research requiring exploration from multiple disciplines.
 Despite the complexity of child abuse and neglect, there is a lack of sufficient numbers of scholars trained to conduct research in this area.

 The CICM is dedicated to providing innovative education and training opportunities to assure a continued pipeline of researchers and practitioners prepared to address the complex issue of child abuse and neglect.
 Building a diverse research pipeline requires attention to doctoral program recruitment.
 Many degree programs like social work or public health value prior post-masters field experience, but a successful transition back to academia can be challenging to navigate.

 The CICM will fund 12 URM predoctoral scholars who are interested in pursuing a Ph.D. in social work, public health, or public policy areas.
 The training is not designed specifically for scholars interested in doctoral education in St Louis but is to support future matriculation to any such program in the US.
 Costs of materials, food, lodging, travel, and communication with faculty/Ph.D. student mentors are provided as part of the award.
-The 2019 Predoctoral Summer Institute will be held at Washington University in St Louis, Missouri on August 8, 2019-August 10, 2019.
+The LEAD 2020 Predoctoral Summer Institute will be held at Washington University in St Louis, Missouri on August 26, 2020-August 28, 2020.